 Among the sophomores on 2014-15 team was forward Morgan Smith, a Cullman graduate.
 She became the first player in women’s basketball history to be named a 2nd-team NJCAA All-American.
 Smith, who was also named the 2015 ACCC Player of the Year, led the team with an average of 16.1 points per game and was also first on the team in steals (93), second in assists (94) and third in rebounding (5.6 per game).
 Smith was an All-Region 22 second-team member as a freshman and a first-team All-North Division member.

-Burdette led Wallace State to an ACCC North Division championship during the 2013-14 season, which saw the Lady Lions compile a 27-5 record.
-Wallace State was a perfect 13-0 at home during the regular season, won 18 of 19 games at one point, made a conference-best 265 3-pointers and earned a top seed in the conference tournament.
+The 2013-2014 season was also special.
+Wallace State won the ACCC North Division championship, finishing with a 27-5 record.
+The Lady Lions were a perfect 13-0 at home during the regular season, won 18 of 19 games at one point, made a conference-best 265 3-pointers and earned a top seed in the conference tournament.